 The bright side: concern about other areas of life has improved.
-Work issues, health concerns, and the state of relationships have gotten better year-over-year, perhaps given renewed perspective and more work/life flexibility to handle any issues that do come up.
+Work issues, health concerns, and the state of relationships have gotten better year-over-year, perhaps given renewed perspective and more work/life flexibility to handle any

 % of people who...